Health & Wellness (Display All)

 * public education * intervention * treatment * follow-up * counselling * women's group

-The Partner Assault Response Program in partnership with the Family Counselling Centre) * Funded by the Ministry of the Attorney General * for individuals who have been abusive to their partners and are committed to change * Individuals who are ordered by the court to attend the program in response to a criminal charge involving domestic violence * Sliding fee schedule for service
+The Partner Assault Response Program is for individuals who have been abusive to their partners and are committed to change.
+Individuals are ordered by the court to attend the program in response to a criminal charge involving domestic violence.

 https://www.design4newtomorrow.ca